 The Library 50+ Job Seekers Networking Group meets via Zoom on the 1st and 3rd Wednesdays of the month, from 9:30am to 11:30am.
 Informal networking takes place from 9am to 9:30am and 11:30am to noon.
 If you are unemployed and actively looking, underemployed, seeking a new career direction, re-entering the job market after a long employment gap, or recently retired and looking for your “Encore Career,” this networking group program is perfect for you!

-This week’s topic (March 4) is Resumes (“You Are A STAR!”).
+This week’s topic (March 18) is AI Tools In Your Job Search.
 Register directly on Zoom HERE.
 This group is sponsored by approximately 30 Massachusetts public libraries.

 Stop by the library to meet with North Andover Community Support Services –